kamcpp/avicenna/README.md

 # avicenna
-A simple light weight dependency injection framework for Java inpired by Dagger and CDI.
+A simple light weight dependency injection framework for Java and Android, inpired by Dagger and CDI.